EckyYakov/robot-brigade/README.md

 ## Notes

+Details on the Docker image used can be found [here](https://github.com/charter-ctec/dockerfiles)

 If you make changes to *robot-values.yaml* you'll need to redeploy the project.
 ```bash
 $ helm delete robot-brigade --purge